Mjolnir-MD/Mjolnir/book/content.ja/docs/reference/forcefields/global/stoichiometric/_index.md

     {name = "A", coef = 1},
     {name = "B", coef = 1}
 ]
-epsilon = 5.0
+epsilon = 5.0  # parameter for StoichiometricInteraction
 v0      = 10.0 # parameter for StoichiometricUniformCubicPanPotential
 range   = 10.0 # parameter for StoichiometricUniformCubicPanPotential
 paramters = [
     {index = 0, kind = "A"},
     {index = 1, kind = "A"},